tannerntannern/ts-mixer/README.md

 // Error: TS2562: Base class expressions cannot reference class type parameters.
 ```

-There are a few ways to get around this, none of which are pretty.
-The simplest is to wrap
+### Option 2: Wrapping the Class in a Function
+To allow for the generic mixins to have access to the generic class's type parameters, the
+type parameters have to be available in the same scope.
+To accomplish this, the simplest
-the class in a function so that the type parameters on the class and the mixins are in the
+way is to wrap the class in a function, and use that function in place of the class.
+It's
-same scope:
+not the best solution, but it gets the job done:

 ```typescript
 function Mixed<A, B>() {